 - Insufficient employee supervision: Furthermore, security companies need to continually supervise their employees.
 Supervision does not mean literally watching staff members at all times.
 It can be something as simple as conducting routine check-ins with staff and clients alike to review how well the job is being handled.
 A security company that rarely or never conducts follow-ups with its employees could be liable for an employee’s on-the-job failings.

 - Inaction: In many negligent security claims, involved security personnel are trained, supervised, and trustworthy.
 However, during a tense moment when a criminal offender is present and looking to cause harm, some security guards will freeze up and take no action to intervene.
 If your injuries could have been prevented had a security staff member taken any reasonable action, then you probably have a strong claim against the security company.

 Let Us Manage Your Negligent Security Claim

 Were you depending on a security company or private security to protect you and your home but were injured or burglarized all the same?
 Whether or not the criminal offender can be identified, you should consider how to hold the security company accountable for allowing your injuries in the first place.
-Contact BD&J, PC in Beverly Hills and Los Angeles today to learn how to start your claim.
+Contact BD&J in Beverly Hills and Los Angeles today to learn how to start your claim.